All About Larsen Trusses

 Young’s article includes many helpful details.
 “Trusses were nailed on the walls through the 2x3 chords into headers and rim joists [and were spaced] 2 ft. o.c.,” Young wrote.
 “Along top and bottom outside edges, the trusses were joined to each other with short lengths of 2x3s toenailed at each end into the 2x3 chords.
 Outside corners were a little tricky.
 An L-shaped assembly made from 2x6s was attached to trusses on both sides with 2x3s to make a solid outside corner.
 To anchor each truss at the top of the wall, the uppermost plywood gusset was extended 1½ in. and nailed to the adjacent roof truss.
 At the bottom of each truss wall, sections of plywood were nailed in from the bottom to complete the box that would hold the blown-in fiberglass insulation.”

 Aidan Van Dyk, a Canadian software engineer, built a Larsen truss house near Ottawa in 2006.
-Because he wanted to attach each Larsen truss every 4 feet rather than every 8 feet, Van Dyk planned ahead: he included horizontal blocking at the midpoint of his 2x4 wall.
+Because he wanted to space the fasteners used to attach each Larsen truss 4 feet apart (vertically) rather than 8 feet apart, Van Dyk planned ahead: he included horizontal blocking at the midpoint of his 2x4 wall.
 Van Dyk’s 9¾-inch-deep trusses hold R-31 fiberglass batts.

 Many builders who build their own Larsen trusses end up scratching their heads when it comes to outside corners.
 In The Superinsulated Home Book, published in 1985, authors Ned Nisson and Gautam Dutt provide a caption to an illustration showing an outside corner on a house with Larsen trusses: “Floating external corner: Floating 2x4 — attach [the 2x4] first to [the projecting] sheathing, then apply and nail second sheathing [from the intersecting wall] to it.”